-The tables below reflect the amount of compensation that would have been owed to each of our NEOs in the event of employment termination or change in control on July 1 2017.
-The tables include amounts earned through July 1, 2017, as well as estimates of the amounts which would have been paid to such NEOs following that date.
+The tables below reflect the amount of compensation that would have been owed to each of our NEOs in the event of employment termination or change in control on June 30, 2018.
+The tables include amounts earned through June 30, 2018, as well as estimates of the amounts which would have been paid to such NEOs following that date.
 The actual amounts to be paid out can only be determined at the time of a NEO's termination.

-Regardless of the reason for a NEO's termination of employment, he or she may be entitled to receive amounts earned during the term of employment.
+Regardless of the reason for a NEO's termination of employment, a NEO may be entitled to receive amounts earned during the term of employment.
 Such amounts include:

-- any vested balance in our qualified and non-qualified retirement plans; - the ability to convert his/her individual life insurance and/ or individual long-term disability insurance at his or her own expense; and - the ability to exercise vested stock options for a defined period of time.
+- any vested balance in our qualified and non-qualified retirement plans; - the ability to convert individual life insurance at the NEO's own expense; and - the ability to exercise vested stock options for a defined period of time.